 "The Gospella famiglia are causing trouble again," The voice on the other side of the phone sounded tired, "Sorry again, Iemitsu," He repeated, "I know you wanted to be with your family."
 He shook his head forlornly.
-He didn't even have a family to be with yet, and despite the fact that his wife and future children were fighting for survival just a couple steps behind him, the chances were he wouldn't spend more than a moment with them.
+He didn't even have a family to be with yet, and despite the fact that his wife and future son were fighting for survival just a couple steps behind him, the chances were he wouldn't spend more than a moment with them.
 And that was if he was lucky.
 He took a deep breath, exhaling loudly.

 "It's fine."
 The fact that his boss was apologizing struck him deeply, seeing as the old man had enough power to simply order him back without question, "I'll board the plane tonight-"